json-schema-org/json-schema-org.github.io/specification.md

 See also the release notes / change log (Work in progress).

-The specification is split into two parts, Core and Validation, along with a related specification, Relative JSON Pointers:
+The specification is split into two parts, Core and Validation.
+We also publish the Relative JSON Pointers spec although it's not currently used by Core or Validation in any significant way.

 |--------------------------------------------------------------|-------------------------------------------------------|
 | [JSON Schema Core](draft/2020-12/json-schema-core.html)             | defines the basic foundation of JSON Schema           |